Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

     Passed!  - Failed:  0, Passed:  5, Skipped:  0, Total:  5
     ```

-- Open the `PlaneController.cs` once again and repeat the steps for the `Post` method.
+- With the `PlaneController.cs` opened, once again and repeat the steps for the `Post` method.

+- Open Copilot Chat, click **+** to clear prompt history.

-- Open Copilot Chat and Copy/Paste the following
+- Then Copy/Paste the following

     ```md
     Generate all unit test scenarios for #selection